JKU-ICG/AOS/README.md

 ## Hardware

 For our prototype, an octocopter (MikroKopter OktoXL 6S12, two LiPo 4500 mAh batteries, 4.5 kg to 4.9 kg) carries our payload.
 In the course of the project 4 versions of payloads with varying components have been used.
+We now also support off-the-shelf DJI drones.

 Prototype        |  Payload
 :-------------------------:|:-------------------------: